avshiliaev/k8s-job-dockerfile-scanner/README.md

 * Originally the entire Moby BuildKit was included into the project.
 However, the package is quite huge in itself, and I decided to retrieve only the needed component.
 However, a better reference to the existing Open Source project is needed!
+* The main.go package can be inproved.
+Instead of if - else statement, we can offload the flow to a better state machine, as in this [example](https://github.com/avshiliaev/design-patterns-in-c-sharp/tree/master/Behavioral/State).
+  The application would gain in complexity though.
+* We can also parallelize the [part](src/api/github/github_api.go) of the flow, making requests to the Repository Api.
+  Mutex on the Data struct would be sufficient to avoid racing conditions.